-What achievement date did you was?
-We used the following date: CMAS iDeady levile CMA's and progress/report What achievement data did you use?
+What achievement data did you use?
 We used the following data: GMAS, iReady, lexile, CMA's and progress/report card grades What does your achievement data tell you?
 The data tells us the our largest subgroups of Black, white and SWD students are primarily scoring below developing in Reading and Math but most significantly in math.
 60.96% of our students scored at the beginning level as measured by GMAS and 54.39% of our student scored at the beginning level in ELA and 70.37% of students scored at the beginning level in Science.
 In all grade levels except 3rd and Kindergarten, the percent of students reading below grade level as measured by iReady is less than 50%.
 In math, only Kindergarten students have more than 50% of the students performing on grade level.
 There is an indirect correlation between the students who are passing their classes for the year and passing that content area's Georgia Milestone Assessment.
 What demographic data did you use?
-Ethnicity, age, gender what demographic data did you use: Limitery, age, genuer What does the demographic data tell you?
-The data tells us that the majority of our Black, white and SWD students are performing below grade level and our males and females are performing at the same level.
+Ethnicity, ago, gondor (Nood to rovice) What demographic data did you use?
+Ethnicity, age, gender (Need to revise) What does the demographic data tell The data tells us that the majority of our Black, white and SWD you? students are performing below grade level and our males and females are performing at the same level. (need to revise)